mahfuz195/behavioral-cloning/README.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py).
+I used the defaul learning rate of adam optimized (0.001)

 #### 4. Appropriate training data